Hermitian Yang-Mills connections on pullback bundles: Producing HYM connections in the stable case

 We now perturb the approximate solutions constructed above to genuine solutions.
 The proof relies on a quantitative version of the implicit function theorem, which we now recall. \begin{theorem}[{\cite[Theorem 4.1]{fine04},\cite[Theorem 25]{bronnle15}}] Let $\scR : V \to W$ be a differentiable map of Banach spaces.
 Suppose the derivative $D \scR$ at $0$ is surjective with right-inverse $\cQ$.
 Let \begin{itemize} \item $\delta_1$ be the radius of the closed ball in $V$ where $\scR - D \scR$ is Lipschitz of constant $\frac{1}{2 \| \cQ \|}$; \item $\delta = \frac{\delta_1}{2 \| \cQ \|}.$ \end{itemize} Then for all $w \in W$ such that $\| w - \scR (0) \| < \delta$, there exists $v \in V$ such that $\scR(v) = w.$ \end{theorem}

 We now apply this to the hermitian Yang--Mills operator $\Psi_{j,k} $ given by The constants are added so that the linearisation is surjective, and so we seek a zero of this map (rather than some constant multiple of the identity).
 For a Riemannian metric $g$ on $X$, let $L^2_{d} (g)$ denote the Sobolev space $W^{d,2}(X, g)$ of order $2$ and $d$ derivatives, with respect to the metric $g$.
 If $g$ is K\"ahler with K\"ahler form $\omega$, we may use $L^2_d (\omega)$ to mean $L^2_d (g)$.
 When $d=0$, we omit the subscript.
+For Sobolev spaces associated to $\pi^*E$ or $\End \pi^*E$, we use the metric $h$ (and the metric it induces on $\End \pi^*E$) on the bundle.
 We will use the mean value theorem to establish the required bound on the radius of the closed ball in $V = L^2_{d+2} \left( \End_H (\pi^* E, h) , \omega_k \right) \times \R $ on which the non-linear part of the HYM operator has the appropriate Lipschitz constant.
 Thus we will begin by establishing some bounds on $D \Psi_{j,k} = \Delta_{j,k}$ and its right inverse.
 Note that this inverse is known to exist by Lemma \ref{lem:pullbackissimple}.